singleron-RD/CeleScope_ATAC/doc/user_guide.md

 fastq_prefix2_1.fq.gz	fastq_prefix2_2.fq.gz	fastq_prefix2_3.fq.gz
 ```

 `--refernece` Required.
-The path of the genome reference directory that includes fasta, index, promoter bed file.
+The path of the genome reference directory that includes genome.fa, genome.index, promoter.bed file.

 `--genomesize` Required. genome size.
-Refer to www.genomesize.com.
+Refer to www.genomesize.com. for example, 2.7e+9 for hs, 1.87e+9 for mm, 1.2e+8 for fruitfly.

 `--thread` Threads to use.
 The recommended setting is 8, and the maximum should not exceed 20.